PEXANE2/azure-docs.tr-tr/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

     }
     ```

-   * `--resource-group`: genel IP 'nin oluşturulacağı kaynak grubunun adı.
+   * `--resource-group`: Name of the resource group in which to create the public IP.
-   * `--name`: genel IP 'nin adı.
+   * `--name`: Name of the public IP.
-   * `--location`: genel IP 'nin oluşturulacağı Azure bölgesi.
+   * `--location`: Azure region in which to create the public IP.

-3. Statik özel IP 'si olan bir NIC oluşturmak için [az Network Nic Create](/cli/azure/network/nic) komutunu çalıştırın. Çıktıdan sonra gösterilen listede kullanılan parametreler açıklanmaktadır.
+3. Run the [az network nic create](/cli/azure/network/nic) command to create a NIC with a static private IP. Çıktıdan sonra gösterilen listede kullanılan parametreler açıklanmaktadır.

     ```azurecli
     az network nic create \